stanley06/Notes/java.md

 - Heap memory full -> OutOfMemoryException vs Stack memory full -> StackOverflowException
 - Heap mmemory use -Xms/-Xmm to control start/maximal size vs Stack memory size use -Xss to control
 - Stack is faster than heap memory

-### String Pool
-- String is immutable in java, which makes intern pool possible
-- String pool is a pool of constant strings, whose memory are in Heap
-- using "" to assign a string, will return a reference of the "string" from the heap
-- using 'new' operator to create a string, will force to create a string in the heap, but outside of the string pool
-- using String.intern() method, will put the underline string into string pool, and reference to the string in the string pool, and free extra memory from the heap

-### Immutable Class
-- immutable class is good for caching, and is inherently thread-safe
-- how to create immutable class? steps
-    - declare class as final, thus cannot be extended
-    - mark all data member as private, thus no direct access
-    - do not provide any setter methods, thus cannot change from outside
-    - make all mutable fields final, thus can only assign once
-    - initialize all fileds via constructor performing deep copy
-    - perform cloning of objects in getter method to return a copy of the object, instead of a reference to the actual object

 ## Design Pattern in Java